kyxap1/starred/README.md

 ## Go

+- [terraform_cashier](https://github.com/Bjorn248/terraform_cashier) - Designed to analyze terraform template files and return a cost estimate of running the infrastructure, assuming AWS is the target cloud.
+Perhaps other clouds can be supported going forward?
 - [k6](https://github.com/loadimpact/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [awless-scheduler](https://github.com/wallix/awless-scheduler) - Schedule runs and reverts of awless templates
 - [awless-templates](https://github.com/wallix/awless-templates) - Repository of verified templates for wallix/awless